Task Agnostic Restoration of Natural Video Dynamics: Experiments and Results

 During our experimentation phase, we tested various optical flow estimation networks such as~\cite{ilg2017flownet, ranjan2017spynet, sun2018pwc}.
 Flownet2.0~\cite{ilg2017flownet} has approximately 162M trainable parameters, and it produced relatively better results in lesser training iterations as compared to the other two variants.
 Having a vast number of parameters compromises both the training and testing time.
-Therefore, we opted for a medium-sized optical flow estimation network (PWC-Net~\cite{sun2018pwc}) and a higher number of training iterations.
-The results produced by both variants are presented in the supplementary text.
+Therefore, we opted for a medium-sized optical flow estimation network (PWC-Net~\cite{sun2018pwc}) and a higher number of optimization iterations.
+The results produced by both variants are discussed in the supplementary text.
 We also experimented with an iterative arrangement of the trained models where restored videos are again subjected to temporal consistency correction models and evaluated that the proposed model architecture consistently reduces warp error with every iteration (as presented in \figref{iteration_figure}).
-This reduced warp error comes at the cost of quality.
-Generally, the frames subjected to a high number of consistency correction iterations lose the fine details.
-The results for various iterations are provided in the supplemental.
+Generally, the frames subjected to a high number of consistency correction iterations lose fine details.
+The generated results by various restoration iterations are provided in the supplemental.
+Please note that the comparative results provided in this paper are generated through a single restoration iteration.